Class progression and chapters — your very own Classcraft journey!

 Hiding the class progression bar

 Maybe you've already completed Chapter 4 or have found a chapter you're comfortable on and feel the bar is taking too much space on your screen.
-You can dismiss it by clicking the X button in the upper right corner of the bar.
+There are three ways to hide it from your Class Dashboard:

 Note that the class progression bar will automatically be reenabled when you reach certain points in the chapter but you can dismiss it again!